 The 209th Pennsylvania Infantry Regiment lost 2 officers and 17 enlisted men killed and mortally wounded and 20 enlisted men to disease during the Civil War.
+The regiment is honored on the monument to Hartranft’s Division in Petersburg, Virginia.

 |September 16||Organized at Harrisburg under Colonel Tobias B. Kauffman, Lt.
 Colonel George W. Frederick and Major John L. Ritchey|